cartesi/tx-manager/README.md

 - Recovers from hard crashes.

 ## Usage example
-_The code for this example is available at tests/doc_test.rs.
-You can run it with the `cargo run --example send_transaction` command_
+_The code for this example is available at examples/send_transaction.rs.
+You can run it with the `cargo run --example send_transaction` command._

 To start sending transactions we must first instantiate a `TransactionManager` object by calling its constructor.